anthonyrohloff/ecooptima-agentic-workflow/README.md

 Then, when your code committed to your branch and ready to be merged, perform the following process:

-1. Check off the item in TODO.md.

-2. `git checkout [your-branch-name]`
+1. `git checkout [your-branch-name]`

-3. `git pull origin main`
+2. `git pull origin main`

-4. `git push -u origin [your-branch-name]`
+3. `git push -u origin [your-branch-name]`

-5. Open GitHub and find the "Compare & Pull Request" button at the top of the "Code" page.
+4. Open GitHub and find the "Compare & Pull Request" button at the top of the "Code" page.

-6. Describe the code being merged and add something like `Resolves #12` where "#12" is the number of the issue that was opened in GitHub.
+5. Describe the code being merged and add something like `Resolves #12` where "#12" is the number of the issue that was opened in GitHub.
 Delete your branch from the GitHub repo after this is done (the option will appear).